How to Get an ED Prescription Online in Florida (Discreet & Fast)

 Disclose: all medications, alpha-blockers, cardiac history, recent events

-Cost: $45 flat visit; generic ED meds typically affordable at retail pharmacy
+Cost:$45 online ED visit; generic ED meds are paid separately at your chosen retail pharmacy

 How to get an ED prescription online in Florida

-Florida APRNs with prescriptive authority can evaluate eligible patients and prescribe ED medications — including sildenafil (generic Viagra) and tadalafil (generic Cialis) — through telehealth, including asynchronously, when standard of care is met.
+Licensed Florida clinicians with prescriptive authority can evaluate eligible patients and prescribe ED medications — including sildenafil (generic Viagra) and tadalafil (generic Cialis) — through telehealth, including asynchronously, when standard of care is met.
 The full path:

-Start your visit — $45 flat.
+Start your visit — cash-pay.
 You complete a structured intake about your symptoms, medical history, current medications, and treatment goals.

 If you're a candidate, the prescription is sent electronically to your pharmacy.
-If your situation needs in-person evaluation, the APRN explains why and refers you appropriately.
+If your situation needs in-person evaluation, the clinician explains why and refers you appropriately.

 Pick up the prescription, follow dosing guidance, and message the clinic with questions or to adjust later.